pilipb/further-cp-cw3-g32/README.md

 ## Usage

-To run the program, run the following command in the terminal:
+1. To run the program on a pre loaded set of grids, run the following command in the terminal:
 ```
 python main.py FLAGS
 ```